mshade/kronic/README.md

 most notably the `ingress` section.

 > **Warning**
 > Avoid exposing Kronic publicly!
-The ingress configuration allows for basic authentication, but
+The default configuration allows for basic authentication, but
 > provides only minimal protection.
-Ensure you change `ingress.auth.password` from the default if enabled.
-> Best practice would be to use a privately routed ingress class or other network-level protections.
-> You may also provide your own basic auth secret using `ingress.auth.secretName`.
-See [Ingress docs](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/) on creation.

 To install Kronic as `kronic` in its own namespace:

 ```
 helm repo add kronic https://mshade.github.io/kronic/
 helm repo update

-# Optionally fetch and customize values file
+# Optionally fetch, then customize values file
 helm show values kronic/kronic > myvalues.yaml

 helm install -n kronic --create-namespace kronic kronic/kronic

+# See the NOTES output for accessing Kronic and retrieving the initial admin password
 ```

 If no ingress is configured (see warning above!), expose Kronic via `kubectl port-forward` and access `localhost:8000` in your browser: